hmontenegro/biostar-recipes/docs/howto.md

    * Editing json and **sub-selecting for data types**

-      The recipe interface is dynamically generated using json.
-This allows us to edit it and preview changes before saving them.

       Biostar-Engine knows to look for data if `source : PROJECT`.
 Furthermore, `display: DROPDOWN` for the interface to be  correctly generated.

       Here are simple examples that show how to sub-select: